charlesdavydov2010/notes/README.md

 To become a successful programmer, one should also have a strong foundation in core programming concepts, like data structures, algorithms, software engineering, version control, testing, debugging, etc. These skills will help you build robust and efficient software systems.
 Additionally, learning to communicate effectively with colleagues and team members is essential, as collaboration is a crucial aspect of software development.
  - 来自NLP

+# 2024-01-03
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear, concise, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember that code is read far more often than it is written, so always consider the next person who will read your code.
+Additionally, embrace modularity, testability, and continuous learning to adapt to the ever-evolving landscape of technology."

+In essence, today's focus should be on clean coding practices and a mindset that values clarity and adaptability over fleeting, overly complex solutions.